Support the establishment of a Situation Room

 DESCRIPTION

-The Situation Room (SR) engages, trains and lobbies key stakeholders (EMBs, media, CSOs, political parties and State institutions) to commit to promoting peaceful elections.
+The situation room (SR) engages, trains and lobbies key stakeholders (Electoral Management Bodies (EMBs), media, political parties and State institutions) to commit to promoting peaceful elections.
 Through the monitoring and reporting of any incidents, the SR seeks to provide conflict resolution services that reduce tensions and mediate disputes before they escalate.

 The SR model is often active during the pre-election period but intensifies activities around election day and the immediate post-election period.